uyuni-project/uyuni-rfc/accepted/00083-containerized-proxy.md

 # Alternatives
 [alternatives]: #alternatives

-  - Proxy could be split into more containers, according to the microservices pattern.
+  - Proxy could be delivered as one "system container".
-    - con: this would make deployment and operations more complex
+    - pro: deployment is easier
-    - pro: individual images would be smaller, resulting in less network load on updates
+    - con: the one image will be bigger, resulting in more network load on updates
-    - pro: it might not need an `init` process
+    - con: it might need an `init` process
-    - pro: in k8s environments, it is recommended for containers to have all their logs to standard output (in order to use native tools for log processing and aggregation).
-Having one process per container makes it more likely that no log files are actually needed
+    - con: in k8s environments, it is recommended for containers to have all their logs to standard output (in order to use native tools for log processing and aggregation).
+Having multiple process per container makes it more likely this is not possible and file-based solutions are needed instead
-    - pro: in k8s environments, it is recommended that containers start quickly.
-Having one process per container makes it more likely for the service in it to be ready more quickly
+    - con: in k8s environments, it is recommended that containers start quickly.
+Having multiple process per container makes it more likely for the service in it to take more time to be ready
-    - pro: in k8s environments, it is customary to set per-container memory limits.
-Having one process per container makes setting a value easier
+    - con: in k8s environments, it is customary to set per-container memory limits.
+Having multiple process per container makes setting a value more difficult

 # Unresolved questions